arnodelorme/wp15/doc/product_owner.md

 Since large amounts of data are expected to be transferred (many GB, over many files), the transfer may take a considerable time.

-There should be a possibility to check the completeness and integrety of the transferred files, for example using the [md5sum](https://en.wikipedia.org/wiki/Md5sum) application.
+There should be a possibility to check the completeness and integrity of the transferred files, for example using the [md5sum](https://en.wikipedia.org/wiki/Md5sum) application.

 The product owner should get information from the data rights holder on:

 - the total amount of data that is to be transferred (in GB or TB)
 - the number of files and directories that the data comprises of
-- a manifest file to check completeness and integrety after data transfer
+- a manifest file to check completeness and integrity after data transfer
 - the retention period of the data on the SIESTA storage system

 ## Uploading the data by the data rights holder